baricadr/baricadr/README.md

+# Baricadr

-BARICADR is a small application designed to:
+Baricadr is a small application designed to:

 - Transfer files from a remote source to a local copy
 - Only keep used files in the local copy